AmeenKhan12345/Sentiment_Analysis_of_Code-Mixed-Hinglish-Text/README.md

 ## Acknowledgements

-- Special thanks to contributors and researchers in this project, [Mr. Pawan Hete](https://github.com/PawanHete)
+- Special thanks to contributors and researchers in this project, [Mr. Pawan Hete](https://github.com/PawanHete) and [Pradyumn Waghmare](https://github.com/Xtrmcoder)
 - Thanks to the developers of [Transformers](https://github.com/huggingface/transformers), [Streamlit](https://streamlit.io/), and other open-source tools used in this project.

 ## Contributing